Welcome to the ethstaker-deposit-cli!

 A BLS to execution change file is created when calling the generate-bls-to-execution-change command.

 The BLS to execution change file is a JSON file.
 It contains a list of messages to change the withdrawal credentials for one or many validators.
-The format of the BLS to execution change file is loosly based on the input for the POST /eth/v1/beacon/pool/bls_to_execution_changes API endpoint as defined by the Ethereum Beacon APIs.
+The format of the BLS to execution change file is loosely based on the input for the POST /eth/v1/beacon/pool/bls_to_execution_changes API endpoint as defined by the Ethereum Beacon APIs.
 Part of this content is based on the SignedBLSToExecutionChange container as defined in the Ethereum Consensus Specifications.

 Broadcasting